The first 8 fruit trees in Carrbridge Orchard were planted by the pupils of Carrbridge Primary School in June 2023.

 They will gain an understanding of Health and Safety and Risk Management

-All adults working with the YOGI's will have been Disclosure Checked and undertaken Child Protection Training in line with our Child and Vulnerable Adult Policy
+All adults working with the YOGI's will have been Disclosure Checked and undertaken Child Protection Training in line with our Child Protection Policy

 Sustainability & Biodiversity